HowToSD/cremage/readme.md

 * Microsoft Windows with NVIDIA GPU with at least 8GB of GPU memory
 * Silicon Mac

-Please note that some of the features require more GPU memory and are only available and or have been tested on Linux with CUDA.
+Please note that some features require more GPU memory & system memory, and are only available and/or have been tested on Linux with CUDA.
+Mininum recommended system RAM size is 24GB.
+However, you can still use MacBook Air (16GB RAM model) for a subset of the features.
+For FLUX.1-schenell, minimum 40GB system RAM is recommended.

 # Getting Started
 If you have not used any Stable Diffusion software, check out [Getting Started](docs/getting_started.md "View Getting Started") first.